awsdocs/amazon-application-discovery-user-guide/doc_source/configure-connector.md

 1. On the **Log Uploads and Upgrades** page, select **Upload logs automatically** if you want to automatically upload your logs to make them available to AWS for troubleshooting connector issues\.

    The **AWS Agentless Discovery Connector auto\-upgrade** feature is enabled by default\.
 Running the latest version of the connector ensures that the latest security patches are installed\.
-You can disable auto\-upgrades at any time, see [Disabling Auto\-Upgrades on AWS Discovery Connector](#connector_auto_upgrade)\.
+You can disable auto\-upgrades at any time, see [Disabling auto\-upgrades on AWS Discovery Connector](#connector_auto_upgrade)\.

 1. On the ** Discovery Connector Set Up** page, perform the following: